puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/kafka-notifications/readme.md

 - subscription-id: Identifier of the subscription that triggers generation of data-change-event.
-  Subscription identifier makes association of subscriptions and received data-changes-events easier than using combination of multiple fields such as node identifier, topology identifier, and subtree path.
+  Subscription identifier makes association of subscriptions and received data-changes-events easier than using combination of multiple fields such as node identifier, topology identifier and subtree path.
 - transaction-id: Identifier of committed transaction that triggered data-change-event after commit or checked-commit UniConfig operations.
 - edit - List of captured modifications done in the committed transaction.